FPGAwars/apio/docs/video-tutorial.md

 <br>

 > The Apio 0.6.5 commands used in the video series differ slightly from the enhanced set of Apio 1.x.x commands.
-For details, see the [Apio 1.x.x command differences](migrating-from-apio-0xx.md#know-the-new-commands).
+For details, see the [Apio 1.x.x command differences](migrating-from-apio-0.9.5.md#know-the-new-commands) between Apio 0.x and 1.x.

 <br>